-- a. onions were once thought to be poisonous.

-- b. bay leaves are essential in many soups.

-- c. clam chowder is very nutritious.

-- d. onions and bay leaves go well with clams.

-- e. clams should not be overcooked.
+- 101. This paragraph best supports the statement that - a. onions were once thought to be poisonous. - b. bay leaves are essential in many soups. - c. clam chowder is very nutritious. - d. onions and bay leaves go well with clams. - e. clams should not be overcooked.